2019-bgmp/demultiplexing-paulaberry/demultiplex.md

 | 1294_S1_L008_R4_001.fastq.gz | read 2 |

 b) Histograms:

 Data is contained in demultiplex.out.
 The average quality score for each file is used as the cut off.

+Scripts used to generate data:<br>
+demultiplex.sh - script with slurm and bash commands to initialize correct python environment and call the python script.<br>
+demultiplex.py - python script that performed the statistical analysis on the read quality and generated the histograms.

 Sequence 1 average quality score cut off: 39.315685332524005